AaronLieb/ACT-34B-Replication/README.md

 # Receiving the data
 In order to continue, I had to find out what data was being sent from the original remote.
 I knew what comprised most of the MegaCode, but there were too many unknowns.
 I was not sure which block of data went first, along with a couple other of small details.
 I would have to use a receiver to read what data was being sent from the original remote.
 I decided to order a [RTL-SDR](https://www.amazon.com/NooElec-NESDR-Smart-Bundle-R820T2-Based/dp/B01GDN1T4S/), which is a RealTek Software Defined Radio, which allows me to receive radio waves on a large range of frequencies, and view them on software.
 This, combined with the information from the FCC tests would allow me to get a precise reading of the data the transmitter was encoding

+# Updates
+I am currently waiting on the parts to be delivered.
+I will update this document as the project progresses!